JohnAlexCO/sonic-pi/BUILD-LINUX.md

 #### Anaconda users beware!

+> [!WARNING]
-Anaconda (a popular data science toolkit) installs a lot of extra programs, which conflicts with the build process mentioned above.
+> Anaconda (a popular data science toolkit) installs a lot of extra programs, which conflicts with the build process mentioned above.

 If you run: